mjc-gh/votable/README.md

       votable_by :users
     end

-Under the hood, the `votes_on` and `votable_by` methods, setup the necessary relationships between you models.
+Under the hood, the `votes_on` and `votable_by` methods setup the necessary relationships and associations between your models.

-In this example, User will now be realted to Vote records under the `post_votes` and `question_votes` association.
-Since the relationship is polymorphic, the types will also be included.
+In this example, User will now be related to Vote records under the `post_votes` and `question_votes` association.
+Since the relationship is polymorphic, the class types will also be included.

 _Coming Soon_ Eventually, there will a rich enough API so one can relate a given voter and votable model more than once.
 The key here is naming the uniquely association (and generated methods)

 ## Casting Votes